scionassociation/scion-deployment_I-D/draft-meynell-scion-deployment.md

 # Deployment Models

 ## SCION Network - How to roll it out.

-## SCION-IP Gateway & IP in SCION tunneling for ecosystems (see Anapaya IETF118 presentation)
+## SCION-IP Gateway

+Introduction to IP in SCION tunneling for ecosystems.
+See S. Hitz IETF118 presentation - https://datatracker.ietf.org/meeting/118/materials/slides-118-panrg-operational-aspects-of-scion-00

-## SCION-enabled Applications
+## SCION-enabled Applications/Native SCION Endpoint

-## Implications for the transport layer (section 2.5 of rfc9217)
+## Implications for the transport layer

+Address section 2.5 of {{RFC9217}}.

 # Establishing and running an Isolation Domain

-**(see SIX presentation IETF118 - https://datatracker.ietf.org/meeting/118/materials/slides-118-panrg-scion-deployment-experience-the-secure-swiss-finance-network-ssfn)**
+See F. Steinmann presentation IETF118 - https://datatracker.ietf.org/meeting/118/materials/slides-118-panrg-scion-deployment-experience-the-secure-swiss-finance-network-ssfn

 ## Description and use case